skip to Main Content

 Body Piercing Aftercare

-Our piercers say that, in general, the aftercare for a piercing is similar no matter where it is located.
-“Most piercing professionals agree that the best aftercare is a twice daily saline soak to gently remove any debris that may build up, followed by patting dry with a clean paper towel,” Faris says.
-“Otherwise, the piercings should be left alone and not touched.”
+“Most piercing professionals agree that the best aftercare involves twice-daily saline soaks to gently remove any debris that may build up, followed by patting the area dry with a clean paper towel.”

 Aftercare Products & Guide